Ann Quin: Life

-Quin was born in Brighton, Sussex, in March 1936, in a family on the fringes of the working-class and lower-middle class.
-Her father, former opera singer Nicholas Montague Quin, left the family, and she was raised by her mother Ann (née Reid) alone.
+Quin was born in Brighton, Sussex, in March 1936, in a family on the fringes of the working class and lower-middle class.
+Her father, former opera singer Nicholas Montague Quin, left the family, and she was raised by her mother, Ann (née Reid), alone.

 She was educated at a Roman Catholic school, the Convent of the Blessed Sacrament in Brighton, until the age of 17.
 She trained as a shorthand typist and worked in a solicitor's office, then at a publishing company as a manuscript reader and as secretary to the foreign publishing rights manager, after which she moved to Soho and began writing novels.
-In 1964-65 Quin had an affair with Henry Williamson, the fascist novelist who wrote Tarka the Otter, and who was some forty years her senior.
+In 1964-65 Quin had an affair with Henry Williamson, the novelist who wrote Tarka the Otter, and who was some forty years her senior.
 Williamson portrayed her as Laura Wissilcraft in his novel The Gale of the World.

 She had bouts of mental illness, suffering a breakdown whilst working in a hotel in Cornwall, and later receiving electro-shock treatment.
 During the first Bank Holiday weekend of August 1973, she drowned herself off Brighton's Palace Pier, weeks before the death of her contemporary B. S. Johnson.
 A witness named Albert Fox saw a woman walking into the sea and contacted the police; the next day, a yachtsman found a body near Shoreham Harbour.
 An appeal was launched in Brighton and Hove's local newspaper, The Argus, and the woman was identified as Quin.
 The coroner recorded an open verdict.